Thermal Bridging – How can I Design to Pass?

 Calculate Your Own

-If thermal bridging is addressed at design then the chances are that at least one of the approved junctions types above is suitable.
-That said, if this is a route you want to explore, we may be able to help you calculate your own PSI values.
+If thermal bridging is addressed at design stage, then the chances are that at least one of the approved junction types above is suitable.
+That said, if this is a route you want to explore, we may be able to help you calculate your own Psi values.
 Like all things SAP, thermal bridging is best addressed at design whilst changes can still be made.